 Artstor takes care to curate images that allow use for educational purposes, so, it is a great resource for copyright safe material.
 Artstor also generates citations for your images, which includes the URL for the image that you will need for your presenter note.
 To generate the citation, click on the image, go to the navigation bar, choose toolssave citation for selected image(s).

-The GAHTC takes the issue of copyrights and copyrighted material very seriously, and so, has worked with the College Arts Associated to produce the above example caption as the minimum to satisfy copyright requirements.
+The GAHTC takes the issue of copyrights and copyrighted material very seriously, and so, has worked with the College Arts Association to produce the above example caption as the minimum to satisfy copyright requirements.
 That being said, GAHTC also understands that providing sources and captions is a rigorous process, and so, we encourage authors to use the additional funding provided to seek student help in this process.
 Please reach out to the GAHTC Project Manager with any questions regarding image sourcing, captions, and citations.

 Please avoid the use of watermarked images.
 If you are unable to find an alternative to a watermarked image, the GAHTC expects that you are able to use research fund to purchase rights to the image, should it be of reasonable cost.
 If it is not, please contact the GAHTC Project Manager to discuss possible exceptions.